 Here, roughly both segments are nearly same-sized.
 Even using the cytogenetic analysis it can’t be detected.

-Advanced molecular cytogenetic techniques such as DNA microarray and FISH are required to do so.
+Advanced molecular cytogenetic techniques such as DNA microarray and FISH are required to find it.

 Read more on Cytogenetics: A Brief Introduction To Cytogenetics [Karyotyping, FISH and Microarray]